 The modern French name for dandelion is pissenlit, which pretty much means “wet the bed.”
 That is because the leaves can be a mild diuretic, helping your body remove excess water.

 Dandelion leaves can be concentrated in teas and tinctures, and used to treat conditions affecting the liver, kidneys and gallbladder.
-Some research suggests that it may play a role in improving immune system function and promoting gastrointestinal health.
+Dandelion also has anti-diabetic properties, and research suggests that it may be helpful in improving cardiovascular system function and promoting heart health.

 More Dandelion Recipes